A Teichmuller space for negatively curved surfaces: Riemannian surfaces

+The terminology $SU(\infty)$ for the symplectic diffeomorphisms of $S^2$ is common in the physics literature (e.g.\cite{JH}).
+The reasoning is the decomposition of $C^{\infty}(S^2)/\R$, the Lie algebra of Hamiltonian diffeomorphisms, into irreducible representations of $SO(3)$.
+Each irreducible occurs with multiplicity one and this compares with the decomposition of $\lie{su}(n)$ under the action of the principal three-dimensional subgroup where all representations up to the $(2n-1)$-dimensional representation occur.
+As $n\rightarrow \infty$ the Poisson bracket also has an asymptotic form in terms of the finite-dimensional Lie bracket \cite{B2}.
+The integral of $f^2$ is then a substitute for the Killing form.

+Instead of $S^2$, the hyperboloid $x^2+y^2-z^2=1$ is acted on by $SO(2,1)$ and this action is the same as $PSL(2,\R)$ on the space of geodesics on the hyperbolic plane, and for this reason we sometimes replace the notation $\Ham(S^1\times \R)$ by $SL(\infty, \R)$.
+The parallel has its limits however, for although $PSL(2,\R)$ has a well-defined (indefinite) Killing form it does not have an extension to the Hamiltonian functions as in the case of $SU(\infty)$ -- and as we have seen the Hamiltonian functions for $PSL(2,\R)$ are not even square integrable.
+However, in the present context, a particular subgroup of $SL(\infty, \R)$ appears rather naturally.

-Riemannian metrics of negative curvature provide a large family of symplectic connections but in fact the holonomy always lies in a smaller subgroup of $SL(\infty,\R)$.
+Although Riemannian metrics of negative curvature provide a large family of symplectic connections, the holonomy has a special property.
 Since a metric $g$ is a quadratic form on each tangent space, $g(-u,-u)=g(u,u)$ and so $u\mapsto -u$ is an involution on the unit circle bundle $U$.
 This transforms the vector field $(X,Y,Z)$ to $(-X,-Y,Z)$.
 In particular the integral curve of $Y$ for $t\ge 0$ is the integral curve of $-Y$ for $t\le 0$.
 It follows that the involution $\tau(u,t)=(-u,-t)$ on $U\times \R$ preserves the horizontal distribution of the symplectic connection.

 More analytically, the connection is defined by the form $d\bar \omega=d(f_1\omega+f_2\eta)$ and the relations $\tau^*\omega=-\omega, \tau^*\eta=\eta$ and $\tau^*f_1=f_1, \tau^*f_2=-f_2$ give $\tau^*d\bar\omega=-d\bar\omega$.
-The involution acts in the fibres of $\pi:U\times \R\rightarrow \Sigma$ and since the symplectic form on the fibre is $-f_2'dt\wedge\eta$ this action is antisymplectic.
+The involution acts in the fibres of $\pi:U\times \R\rightarrow \Sigma$ and since the symplectic form on the fibre is $f_2'dt\wedge\eta$ this action is antisymplectic.